It is unlawful for employers to treat part-time workers less favourably than full-time workers unless this can be objectively justified.

 How can we help?

-We can help you if you feel that you have treated less favourably as a part-time worker than those in full-time employment.
+We can help those on fixed-term contracts who feel that they have been treated less favourably as a part-time worker than those in full-time employment.

 For example this applies to: